bottenderjs/bottenderjs.github.io/content/docs/Guides-ErrorHandling.md

 ### Try Catch

 Bottender leverages one of the JS features `async/await`.
-It means that you can use [`try...catch`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) to handle error.
+It means that you can use [`try...catch`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) to handle errors.

 Put the `try block` inside the handler function, and the error will be caught.